ghislainv/riskmapjnr/docsrc/notebooks/get_started.rst

 The second step is to compute a local risk of deforestation at the pixel level using a moving window made of several pixels.
 The deforestation risk is estimated from the deforestation rate inside the moving window.
 The deforestation rate :math:`\theta` (in %/yr) is computed from the formula :math:`\theta=(\alpha_2/\alpha_1)^{1/\tau}-1`, with :math:`\alpha` the forest areas (in ha) at time :math:`t_1` and :math:`t_2`, and :math:`\tau`, the time interval (in yr) between time :math:`t_1` and :math:`t_2`.
 Using the deforestation rate formula, the moving window and the past forest cover change map, we can derive a raster map describing the local risk of deforestation at the same resolution as the input map.

 To save space on disk, deforestation rates are converted to integer values between 0 and 10000 (ten thousand) and the raster type is set to UInt16.
-This ensures a precision of 10\ :sup:`-4`\ for the deforestation rate which is sufficient to determine the 30 categories of deforestation risk, as imposed by th JNR methodology.
+This ensures a precision of 10\ :sup:`-4`\ for the deforestation rate which is sufficient to determine the 30 categories of deforestation risk, as imposed by the JNR methodology.

 .. code:: python